ngjunsiang/laymansguide/season8/issue101/issue101.md

 ## What I’ll be covering next

-**Next issue:** [LMG S8] Issue 102: Threads
+**Next issue:** [LMG S8] Issue 102: Threading

-“Many hands make light work” is true for computers as well, and next issue I’ll go into more detail about how a computer uses its many hands to speed up the work it does :)
+“Many hands make light work” is true for computers as well, and I’ll go into more detail about how a computer uses its many hands to speed up the work it does :) Before that, let’s examine the simple case of an app doing only one thing at a time: the single-threaded app.

 **Sometime in the future:** What is: